top of page

 Waking Up from Light Hibernation (Torpor)

-As spring and summer metamorphoses occur and not only warmer weather but also new food sources become available, many animals, such as bats, ground squirrels, and skunks, start to emerge from their torpor.
+As spring and summer metamorphoses occur and the temperture rises, new food sources become available, many animals, such as bats, ground squirrels, and skunks, start to emerge from their torpor.
 They gradually increase their activity levels and venture out in search of food and potential mates.
 The emergence from their lethargic sleep phase is a gradual process as skunks adjust to the warmer months of the changing seasons.

 Skunks have adapted to survive in various environments, including regions with milder winters such as the Greater Toronto Area.
 In such areas, they may not enter a dormant state of torpor at all but instead remain active throughout the year, foraging for various food sources and maintaining their regular routines.